EnriqueKhai/Kevlar2/README.md

 By default, the output limit is 10kB.

-Getting an Output Limit Error often means that the program entered an infinite loop somewhere and keeps printing to standard output.
+Getting an *Output Limit Exceeded* error often means that the program entered an infinite loop somewhere and keeps printing to standard output.
 Implemented as a safeguard for program-OS write safety, it is advisable to keep the output limit small.

 # Adding a New Language